 - Promote housing stability to ensure that residents can remain in their homes and communities.

 - Develop leadership and collaboration on housing to promote and enable education, communication, and collaboration around housing issues.

 ARC implements work related housing through a range of programs, such as the Livable Centers Initiative and Community Choices.
 The agency also regularly works with local communities to develop comprehensive plans.

 ARC is involved in several nonprofit organizations that help develop, influence and implement housing policy throughout the region.

-mixed-income communities anchored by transit and linked to all the opportunities and amenities that make Atlanta great.
+The TransFormation Alliance is a diverse group of organizations dedicated to creating thriving, mixed-income communities anchored by transit and linked to all the opportunities and amenities that make Atlanta great.
 Partners include MARTA as well as other government agencies, private businesses, and the nonprofit community.
 The Alliance works to find land, collaborate with developers, and partner with transit providers to identify and develop resources for predevelopment, construction, and gap financing solutions for those willing to include affordable TOD principles.

 The Atlanta Regional Housing Task Force was created in 2017 by the Georgia Department of Community Affairs (DCA) and ARC in order to offer connections for local HUD grantees and stakeholders.
 The task force members – including cities, counties, PHAs, and other HUD grantees – share data, create regional policies and tools, and discuss strategies for shared regional housing outcomes.